Ateshgah of Baku: Indian residents and pilgrims

 In the late Middle Ages, there were significant Indian communities throughout Central Asia.
-In Baku, Indian merchants from the Multan region of Punjab controlled much of the commercial economy (see also Multani Caravanserai).
+By the Caspian sea, Indian merchants from the Multan region of Punjab, alongside the Armenians, controlled much of the commercial economy (see also Multani Caravanserai).
 Much of the woodwork for ships on the Caspian was also done by Indian craftsmen.
-Some commentators have theorized that Baku's Indian community may have been responsible for the construction or renovation of the Ateshgah.
+Some commentators have theorized that the Indian community may have been responsible for the construction or renovation of the Ateshgah.

 As European scholars and explorers began to arrive in Central Asia and the Indian subcontinent, they documented their encounters with numerous Hindus at the shrine, as well as Sikh pilgrims traveling through the regions between North India and Baku.

 Samuel Gottlieb Gmelin's Reise durch Russland (1771) is cited in Karl Eduard von Eichwald's Reise in den Caucasus (Stuttgart, 1834) where the naturalist Gmelin is said to have observed Yogi austerities being performed by devotees.
 Geologist Eichwald restricts himself to a mention of the worship of Rama, Krishna, Hanuman and Agni.
 In the 1784 account of George Forster of the Bengal Civil Service, the square structure was about 30 yards across, surrounded by a low wall and containing many apartments.
 Each of these had a small jet of sulphurous fire issuing from a funnel "constructed in the shape of a Hindu altar."
 The fire was used for worship, cooking and warmth, and would be regularly extinguished.

 "The Ateshgyakh Temple looks not unlike a regular town caravansary - a kind of inn with a large central court, where caravans stopped for the night.
 As distinct from caravansaries, however, the temple has the altar in its center with tiny cells for the temple's attendants - Indian ascetics who devoted themselves to the cult of fire - and for pilgrims lining the walls."